CZ-NIC/knot/doc/reference.rst

 any
 ---

-Minimum severity level for all message types that are logged.
+Minimum severity level for all message types to be logged.

 *Default:* not set